Research Note: Licensing Oracle on Google Bare Metal Solution

 Google’s solution a viable option

-Reach out to us for more information on licensing Oracle in a cloud computing environment.
+And you can always reach out to us for help with licensing Oracle in a cloud computing environment.

 Craig Guarente